 - Swelling in cheeks

 In other words, purging causes harm.
 It does not help to reduce weight or decrease the calories you intake.
 Rather, it can cause major damage to your body.

 Binging and purging are symptoms or a part of eating disorders such as Bulimia Nervosa.
 A person who suffers from Bulimia tends to binge eat and purge frequently.
 However, not all bulimics purge.
 Some people might use laxatives, fasting, dieting, or excessive exercising to compensate for overeating.

 The risk factors for bulimia and binge purge are

-- Low self-esteem – You are more like to engage in these behaviours if you have poor self-esteem.
-In other words, having low self-confidence or feeling that you are not good enough can push you towards these behaviours.
+- Low self-esteem – You are more like to engage in these behaviors if you have poor self-esteem.
+In other words, having low self-confidence or feeling that you are not good enough can push you towards these behaviors.

 - History of abuse – Studies have shown that people who face abuse at home mainly by a parent or spouse tend to be at a higher risk of having eating disorders.

 - Going through a trauma – Trauma can upset your life in a big way.
 Losing a loved one or going through an accident can have life-changing effects.
 The chances of developing an eating disorder after trauma are high.